Gender and food security

-Gender inequality both leads to and is a result of food insecurity.
-According to estimates, women and girls make up 60% of the world's chronically hungry and little progress has been made in ensuring the equal right to food for women enshrined in the Convention on the Elimination of All Forms of Discrimination Against Women.
-Women face discrimination both in education and employment opportunities and within the household, where their bargaining power is lower.
-On the other hand, gender equality is described as instrumental to ending malnutrition and hunger.
-Women tend to be responsible for food preparation and childcare within the family and are more likely to be spent their income on food and their children's needs.
-The gendered aspects of food security are visible along the four pillars of food security: availability, access, utilization and stability, as defined by the Food and Agriculture Organization.
+Gender and Food security refers to how gender inequality shapes access to food, nutrition, and agricultural resources at global, national and household levels.
+Women play a central role in food production, particularly in developing countries, but often face structural barriers to land ownership, credit, technology, and decision-making power.
+These inequalities limit agricultural productivity and contribute to higher risks of food insecurity, especially among women and female-headed households.

+Gender disparities affect all dimensions of food security, including food availability, access, utilization, and stability as defined by the Food and Agriculture Organization.
+Women access to land, markets, and financial resources remains more limited than men's while unequal division of unpaid labor and time constraints further restrict their participation in economic activities.
+Intra-household dynamics, including differences in bargaining power and resource allocation, also shape food distribution and nutritional outcomes.

+Emerging challenges such as climate change, economic shocks, and conflict often disproportionately impact women due to existing inequalities in resource access and decision-making.
+Research from the Food and Agriculture Organization and the World Bank emphasizes that closing gender gaps in agricultue and strengthening women's land right, access to resources, and participation in policy processes can improve food security, enchance resilience, and reduce global hunger.

 Availability

 According to the World Food Summit of 1996, food availability is defined as sufficient quantities of foods available on a consistent basis.
 Women play an important role in food production, processing, distribution and marketing.
 They often work as unpaid family workers, are involved in subsistence farming and represent about 43% of the agricultural labor force in developing countries, varying from 20% in Latin America to 50% in Eastern and Southeastern Asia and Sub-Saharan Africa.
 However, women face discrimination in access to land, credit, technologies, finance and other services.
 Empirical studies suggest that if women had the same access to productive resources as men, women could boost their yields by 20–30%; raising the overall agricultural output in developing countries by 2.5 to 4%.
 While those are rough estimates, the significant positive impact of closing the gender gap on agricultural productivity cannot be denied.